Lesson Plan - Get It!

 It’s easier to understand a story if you know the characters.

-- Create one character web for the protagonist in the book you are currently reading, and one character web for the antagonist.
+- Use these to create one character web for the protagonist in the book you are currently reading, and one character web for the antagonist.

 - For each character, fill in their name in the large circle.